-Class will meet twice a week, Wednesdays and Fridays from 12:00 PM to 1:00 PM.
-On Wednesdays and Fridays we will have lecture to introduce new material and have hands-on examples for you to learn through practice.
-There may be weeks where we finish the lectures on Wednesdays, in those cases we will provide workshops for you to work on Friday's class time.
+Class will meet twice a week, Mondays and Fridays from 4:00 PM to 5:00 PM.
+On Mondays and Fridays we will have lecture to introduce new material and have hands-on examples for you to learn through practice.
+There may be weeks where we finish the lectures on Mondays, in those cases we will provide workshops for you to work on Friday's class time.

 If you are unable to attend lecture, you may watch the lecture from a previous semester.
 These videos are linked on the bCourses home page.
 While these are available to you, we highly recommend you attend lecture in person.
-You will earn the 10% participation grade by completing the quizzes.
+You will earn the 10% participation grade by coming to class.
 Other forms of participation such as posting/answering questions on Ed could also contribute to the participation grade.